 Many senior renters don't know that they even qualify for tax credit help so they don't know to even file for it!
 When you file your taxes with the State of Arizona next year, how many credits do you expect to receive?
 You may already be familiar with low-income tax credits in our state such as Arizona Family Tax Credit, and Arizona Increased Excise Tax Credit.
 A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past six years.

 If you’re like many seniors, there is at least one tax refund program that could benefit you in the upcoming year.
-It’s called the Arizona State Property Tax Refund Credit, and it’s often believed to only help homeowners who pay property tax on their single-family home.
-In reality, this tax credit is available to senior citizens over the age of 64 who pay their own rent on a property that is subject to property tax.
+It’s called the Arizona Property Tax Refund Credit, and it’s often believed to only help homeowners who pay property tax on their single-family home.
+In reality, this tax credit is available to senior citizens age 65 or older and who pay their own rent to live in a property that is subject to property tax.

 The first step is always determining whether you qualify for the tax credit, and that is what I will help you do through this website.
-Once you file your taxes with the appropriate form and receive your refund for the first year, you will have a better idea of what you can expect for future refunds.
-This is different for everyone based on many factors, but let me assure you that my refunds have made a substantial difference in my finances for the past four years.
+Once you file the appropriate state tax return forms and receive your refund for the first year, you will have a better idea of what you can expect for future refunds.
+This is different for everyone based on many factors, but let me assure you that my refunds have made a substantial difference in my finances for the past f six years.
 I do believe that it is worth the time filing for the tax credit in most cases.

 I spend a lot of time talking about tax credit help and the qualifications for Arizona’s property tax refund for renters, but there is also an exemption that all seniors must know about.
 I discovered this exemption while doing my own research into this tax credit, and it’s one of the main reasons that some seniors are turned away when filing for the refund.
 If you receive help from the Section 8 program or live in public housing, then you cannot qualify for and receive the Arizona Property Tax Refund Credit.